Freedom FilesFreedom Files

 If quality of life on a lighter financial and presence bar is the priority, Colombia is competitive with anyone.
 The 10-year clock is the price you pay for those advantages, not a flaw in the program.

-The read from where we sit is bullish, with the caveats above kept intact.
+The read from where we stand is bullish, with the caveats above preserved intact.
 The fundamentals were already in place before de la Espriella was elected.
 The politics just turned meaningfully friendlier for capital.
 Asset prices have started to move but have not caught up to the underlying story yet.
-The people moving now are early – if the thesis plays out.
+The people moving now are early, if the thesis plays out.

 The counter-case is not hard to write.
 Reform can die in a Congress the president does not control.
 Security campaigns often turn volatile before they turn safe.
 The peso swings hard on political noise.
 The 10-year passport clock is a long relationship to make with a country before you know how the next two elections resolve.
 All of those are real.

-The right way to hold Colombia in a plan is for the trajectory and the fundamentals – livable cities, US time zones, a light presence rule, a low investment bar relative to European alternatives – with the election read as a bonus that could accelerate the trade, not the entire trade.
+The right way to place Colombia in a plan is for the trajectory and the fundamentals, livable cities, US time zones, a light presence rule, a low investment bar relative to European alternatives, with the election read as a bonus that could accelerate the trade, not the entire trade.
 The bet is on Colombia the country, with a friendlier political tailwind priced in as upside.

 Where to go from here

 If Colombia is already the answer for your situation and the question is process, a fifteen-minute chat is the fastest way to walk through the investor visa in detail.
-If you are still choosing between Colombia and a peer – the Panamanian Qualified Investor Visa, say, or a European route on a longer horizon – the Freedom Consult is the better fit; we work backward from your goals and tell you whether Colombia is the right call.
+If you are yet choosing between Colombia and a peer, the Panamanian Qualified Investor Visa, say, or a European route on a longer horizon, the Freedom Consult is the better fit; we work backward from your goals and tell you whether Colombia is the right call.

 Book a call when you are ready.